tetrapod00/godot-docs/tutorials/3d/occlusion_culling.rst

 After enabling the occlusion culling project setting mentioned above, add an OccluderInstance3D node to the scene containing your 3D level.

-Select the OccluderInstance3D node, then click **Bake Occluders** at the top of the 3D editor viewport.
+Select the OccluderInstance3D node, then click :btn:`Bake Occluders` at the top of the 3D editor viewport.
 After baking, the OccluderInstance3D node will contain an Occluder3D resource that stores a simplified version of your level's geometry.
 This occluder geometry appears as purple wireframe lines in the 3D view